 Being a Church School

-Barby CE Primary has been a Church of England school since it's foundation and is now part of the family of schools within the Peterborough Diocese Education Trust (having converted to Academy status on 1st July 2014).
-As a Church school, we do not only undergo Ofsted inspections but also undergo a Statutory Inspection of Anglican and Methodist Schools (SIAMS) (known as a Section 48 inspection), as well; more information about these can be found on the Church of England website.
+As a Church school, we do not only undergo Ofsted inspections but also the Statutory Inspection of Anglican and Methodist Schools (SIAMS), also known as a Section 48 inspection.
+More information about these can be found on the Church of England website.

 - Christian values are lived out through a strong family ethos.
 This has a powerful impact on the wellbeing and relationships of everyone in the school community.